scpeters-test/sdf_tutorials/pose_frame_semantics/proposal.md

   link at its origin defined by `//link/pose`.
 * Joint frames: each joint has a frame named `//joint[@name]`, attached to the child link at the joint's origin defined by `//joint/pose`.
-* Model frame: each model has a frame, but it can only be referenced by a `//link/pose` or `//frame/pose` element when its `@relative_to` attribute resolves to empty.
+* Model frame: each model has a frame, but it can only be referenced by a child `//model/link/pose` or `//model/frame/pose` element whose `@relative_to` attribute resolves to empty.
 * World frame: each world has a fixed inertial reference frame that is the default frame to which explicit world frames defined by `//world/frame` are attached.
   Model poses defined by `//model/pose` are interpreted relative to the implicit world frame when the `//model/pose[@relative_to]` attribute is empty.
+* Light frame (when child of world): each `//world/light` has a frame named `//world/light[@name]`, attached to the world's fixed inertial reference frame at the origin defined by `//world/light/pose`.
+  Lights attached to a link (`//link/light`) do not have implicit frames.

 These frames and their semantics are described below in more detail.